Carmelo Comberiati, Ph.D.

 Professor Comberiati joined the faculty in 1983 to teach music history.
 He has also regularly enjoyed teaching courses for the Freshman Year, Castle Scholars, and accelerated degree programs.

 Ongoing coursework includes Survey of Western Music I and II, as well as music history seminars examining classic, romantic, and contemporary music in classical traditions, as well as courses on popular music.
-An avid performer on guitar, world percussion, and Indian instruments, he has also offered courses about the music of the Beatles, the Blues, the music of Asia and Africa, and in musical analysis.
+An avid performer on guitar, world percussion, and Indian instruments, he also offers courses about the music of the Beatles, the Blues, the music of Asia and Africa, American Music, and in musical analysis.

 Research Paper• January 10, 2012Author